aidenraadh/pern-clothing-store-pos-app/README.md

 ### Docker Initialization

-1. Create `.env` files for both client and server.
+1. Create `.env` file inside client folder based on the `.env.example` file.
+2. Create ENV files inside server folder based on the `.env.example` file.
+For development the name should be `development.env`, for production the name should be `production.env` and so on.
-2. Run `node server/utils/generateKeyPair.js` to generate private and public key for JWT authentication.
+3. Run `node server/utils/generateKeyPair.js` to generate private and public key for JWT authentication.
-3. Run `docker-compose up -d` from root folder.
+4. Run `docker-compose up -d` from root folder.
 5. Run the migration files from server command line with `npx sequelize-cli db:migrate`.
 6. Run the seeder files from server command line with `npx sequelize-cli db:seed:all` (optional).